learnwithparam/website/content/blog/book-details-page-using-react-router/index.md

 Here is the code for books detail page,

-- It uses `useEffect` react hooks to fetch the book detail only during page mounting.
-To know more about useEffect hook, check this official docs [here](https://reactjs.org/docs/hooks-effect.html)
+- It uses `useEffect` react hooks to call the book detail API only when the page mounts.
+To know more about useEffect hook, check this official docs [here](https://reactjs.org/docs/hooks-effect.html).

 ```js
 import React, { useState, useEffect } from 'react';